mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 I start by cooking the pasta in the pot.

-When the pasta is starting to cook, I tell you: hey, I’m **waiting*- for the pasta.
+When the pasta is starting to cook, I tell you: hey, I'm **waiting*- for the pasta.
 What can I do in the meantime?

 You look around and say: go take care of the meatloat.

 I put the meatloaf in the microwave.

-When the microwave starts going, I tell you: hey, I’m **waiting*- for the meatloaf.
+When the microwave starts going, I tell you: hey, I'm **waiting*- for the meatloaf.
 What can I do in the meantime?

 You look around and say: go take care of the avocado.

 I peel and slice the avocado.
-When I’m done, I let you know.
+When I'm done, I let you know.
 What now?

 You tell me to go check on the pasta.

-The pasta is still cooking, so I ask you: hey, I’m still **waiting*- for the pasta.
+The pasta is still cooking, so I ask you: hey, I'm still **waiting*- for the pasta.
 What can I do in the meantime?

 You tell me to check on the meatloaf.

 I walk up to the microwave and the meatloaf just finished heating up, so I serve it on my plate next to the avocado.

-I let you know I’m free again, so you just tell me to wait for the pasta, since it’s the only thing left.
+I let you know I'm free again, so you just tell me to wait for the pasta, since it's the only thing left.

 When the pasta is done, I serve it and I eat.